evgenyvaganov/world-trends/README.md

 ## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is for research and educational purposes.
-Please refer to the World Inequality Database terms of use for data usage restrictions.
+**Data License Note**: The underlying data from the World Inequality Database (WID) is subject to its own terms of use.
+Please refer to [WID's terms](https://wid.world/terms-of-use/) for data usage restrictions.

 ## 🙏 Acknowledgments